revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Collections.md

 ---

-11. Suppose there is an Student class.
+11. Suppose there is a Student class.
 We add Student class objects to the ArrayList.
-Mention the steps that need to be taken if I want to sort the objects in ArrayList using the studentId attribute present in Student class.
+Mention the steps that need to be taken if I want to sort the objects in ArrayList using the studentId attribute present in the Student class.

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)